MohamedAbdelfattah022/CodeForge/README.md

 ## About

-Codeforge is an Online Judge System designed to facilitate coding practice.
-It allows users to create, manage, and solve coding problems with various constraints and difficulty levels.
+Codeforge is an Online Judge System designed to facilitate Contests and Coding practice.
+It allows users to create, manage, and solve coding problems with various constraints and difficulty levels and compete in contests following ICPC Rules.
 The system supports user authentication, problem submission, and evaluation of solutions against predefined test cases.

 ## Features